graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification_final.md

    4. R18: Clicking the transcript button after pressing it once before shall close the transcript panel.
    5. R19: The transcript panel shall be orange in color.
    6. R20: The transcript panel shall display all files as .txt.
+   7. R21: The transcript panel logo shall have three lines stacked on top of each other.
+   8. R22: The transcript panel shall be in the upper left-hand corner.

 5. Translate Button
-   1. R21: The translation button shall prompt the user to pick a language from a drop-down menu.
+   1. R23: The translation button shall prompt the user to pick a language from a drop-down menu.
-   2. R22: The translation button shall make a new file that is translated and download it to the user's computer.
+   2. R24: The translation button shall make a new file that is translated and download it to the user's computer.
-   3. R23: The translation button shall prompt the user to name the translated file.
+   3. R25: The translation button shall prompt the user to name the translated file.
-   4. R24: The translation button shall be allowed to translate non-character-based and character-based languages.
+   4. R26: The translation button shall be allowed to translate non-character-based and character-based languages.
-   5. R25: The translation button shall have a "T" on the button.
+   5. R27: The translation button shall have a "T" on the button.

 6. Upload Audio File
-   1. R26: The upload audio file function shall take a file of type .wave.
+   1. R28: The upload audio file function shall take a file of type .wave.
-   2. R27: The upload button shall be in the upper right corner next to the download button.
+   2. R29: The upload button shall be in the upper right corner next to the download button.
-   3. R28: The upload button shall open up a window leading to the user's file explorer to pick a .wave file.
+   3. R30: The upload button shall open up a window leading to the user's file explorer to pick a .wave file.
-   4. R29: The upload file button shall paste the transcribed text into the textbox in the GUI.
+   4. R31: The upload file button shall paste the transcribed text into the textbox in the GUI.
-   5. R30: The upload button shall have a box with an arrow pointing out of it.
+   5. R32: The upload button shall have a box with an arrow pointing out of it.

 # Non-Functional Requirements